bitfactory-software/anyxx/docs/terms_and_definitions.md

 ### *ad hoc* type erasure versus architectural *type tunnel*
 **type erasure** as we see it today demonstrated in around the web and how it is supported by the well known libraries, share often this pattern:
 An input parameter of a function can consume any object, as long as it conforms to the syntactic requirements from the has an **type erasing** parameter.
-This technique solves many problems, but stopps working,
+This technique solves many problems, but stopps working, as soon as the information passed to the **type erasure** participates in *inversion of control*.
+This **virtual_void** library is designed to solve this problem.